 But whether you are American, Canadian, English from the United Kingdom / Britain, Irish, German, Francais, Australian, etc, we would love to offer you a small memoir / souvenir / token / etc for the quarter or so million pilgrims that pass along the Camino each year.

-Wish someone "good luck" and a "buen camino" (good walk) with one of our vieira concha scallop shell jewellery pieces.
+Wish someone “good luck” and a ” buen camino ” (good walk) with one of our vieira concha scallop shell jewellery pieces.
 (Some feature a St James cross symbol in the jewellery as well.)

-SEARCH for Camino bracelets in our shop
+SEE Camino bracelets in our shop

 On a phone?
 ROTATE for better SEARCH.
 Now SHIPPING from the UK